 Balcons de Barcelona (Barcelona Balconies) is a large scale Trompe l’oil style mural painted on the southwest elevation of an apartment building in the l’Eixample neighbourhood, near the Sagrada Familia.

-Part of a campaign called Barcelona posa’t guapa (Barcelona get pretty) the mural was painted in 1992 during the in the run up to the Olympic games.
+Part of a campaign called Barcelona posa’t guapa (Barcelona get pretty) the mural was painted in 1992 in the run-up to the Olympic games.

 The balconies are occupied by famous Barcelona residents and visitors including; Antoni Gaudí, Joan Miró, Pablo Picasso, Carmen Armaya, Pau Casals, Ildefons Cerdà, Lluís Companys and Francesc Macià.
 Not to mention, barely visible up on the top floor, Christopher Columbus.

 Their earliest works include The Canuts fresco and The Lyonnaise mural which were both painted in Lyon city centre.
 To date, they have created more than 700 projects in cities as far afield as Mexico City, Berlin, Shanghai and Paris, Quebec and of course Barcelona.

 As is the case with Barcelona Balconies, the subject of their murals is normally connected to the history and heritage of the city where they are located.

 The mural is located at Carrer dels Enamorats 5 overlooking Plaça Pablo Neruda in the l’Eixample neighbourhood.

 The nearest metro station is Monumental on the L2 (purple line).